40 beautiful French baby names for your petit bébé

 There are so many reasons to consider a French name for your child.

-Whether you simply love France, you’re honouring your ancestry or perhaps you’re a huge fan of the Netflix series Emily In Paris (read: guilty pleasure!), we’re sure you’ll find the perfect name for your little mademoiselle or monsieur in our gallery below.
+Looking for a chic and meaningful name for your little one?
+Whether you simply love France, you’re honouring your ancestry or perhaps you’re a huge fan of the Netflix series Emily In Paris (read: guilty pleasure!).
+Check out our list of 40 French baby names, complete with origins and meanings.
+Perfect for your petit bébé!

 20 girl names for your little mademoiselle